Shreyas-SAS/Dreampost/CONTRIBUTING.md

    Pull Request would represent.
 4. You may merge the Pull Request in once you have the sign-off of **two other developers**, or if you do not have permission to do that, you may request the second reviewer to merge it for you.
+5. When submitting a PR for review, Ensure than an update is made to CHANGELOG.md file of the form: <br>
+   _username (Date & Time) : changes made in 1 line_

 ## Code of Conduct